Jewish pro-Palestinian activism: Argentina

 In Argentina, the group Judies X Palestina (Jews for Palestine) was founded in 2021 and has gained greater popularity since the Gaza war.

+Australia

+The Jewish Council of Australia, founded in 2024 to represent non-Zionist Jewish interests, supports Palestinian freedom and justice, and criticises the Israeli government.

 Austria

 In 2025, anti-Zionist Austrian Jews held a conference in solidarity with Gaza.

 The Yiddish singer Isabel Frey has stated her belief that the philosemitic Holocaust memory culture in Austria and Germany causes non-Jewish Austrians and non-Jewish Germans to "fetishize" Jews in a "pseudo-tolerant" way, leading to intolerance of pro-Palestinian Jewish anti-Zionist viewpoints.
+Along with other Yiddish musicians, Frey produced "Lider mit Palestine", an album of Yiddish-language music in which, according to the Times of Israel, "Israel is referred to as an "evildoer" (roshe) and "oppressor" (badriker); counting the producers' and artists' statements and the lyrics themselves, "genocide" is mentioned over a dozen times."

 Brazil

 In Brazil, some pro-Palestinian Jews are members of Vozes Judaicas por Libertacao (Jewish Voices for Liberation), which was founded in 2014.

 Canada

 In Toronto, some pro-Palestinian Jews are members of the organization Jews Say No to Genocide.

+Denmark

+Jews for a Just Peace (Jøder for Retfærdig Fred) demonstrators with banners saying "Jews for a free Palestine", "Jews against an occupied Palestine", "Jews for ceasefire now", and "Jews against Israel's apartheid" during a protest march against the war on Gaza in Copenhagen, Denmark, February 02, 2024.

+In Denmark, the organization Jøder for retfærdig fred (Jews for a Just Peace) has about 80 members or about 1% of the Danish-Jewish population.

 Germany

 Some German Jews are active in the pro-Palestinian movement in Germany.
 Due to the normative Zionism and anti-antisemitism in German culture, Jewish anti-Zionist perspectives are often controversial in German media and politics.
 According to the Berlin-based musician Peaches, progressive pro-Palestinian Jewish perspectives are often subjected to "censorship" in Germany.
 In a New York Times interview, she stated that Germans "can't separate Israeli politics from Jewish feelings" and thus a diversity of Jewish opinion is not "honored".

 In 2023, pro-Palestinian Jews were present at protests against Benjamin Netanyahu that were held at the Brandenburg Gate.